yusamock/dotfiles/README.md

 # welcome!
-Thx for visiting, sorry for bad syntax or formating this text itself, im a lil bit newbie lmao
+Thx for visiting 🩷, sorry for bad syntax or formating this text itself, im a lil bit newbie lmao

 ## info 🌊